suhasHere/moq-drafts/moq-catalog/draft-nandakumar-moq-catalog.md

 A string defining the codec used to encode the track.
 For LOC packaged content, the string codec registrations are defined in Sect 3 and Section 4 of {{WEBCODECS-CODEC-REGISTRY}}.
 For CMAF packaged content, the string codec registrations are defined in XXX.

+### Mimetype {#mimetype}
+A string defining the mime type [MIME] of the track.
+This parameter is typically supplied with CMAF packaged content.

 ### Framerate {#framerate}
 A number defining the framerate of the track, expressed as frames per second.